Go to comments.

 :

-we repeat the process for each possible location of the cursor.
+, from Cursor at 1we repeat the process for each possible location of the cursor.
 But because duplicate

 put us into a Comonad